 Welcome to my guide for the Shifter class.
 I know what you're thinking: "Isn't the Shifter just a Druid minus?
 Wait, that's the Hunter.
 Okay, isn't it just a Druid minus minus?
 Wait, that's the Ranger.
 Okay, so is the Shifter just a Druid minus minus minus?"
 And the answer is "kinda, sorta, more or less, pretty much, yeah."
 Still, the Shifter has a few advantages on the Druid.
 For one, he has full BAB instead of 3/4 BAB and a d10 hitdie instead of a d8.
 For another... uhhh... he gets beast shape II stats and options at level 4 instead of level 6.
 And he gets Planar Wild Shape two levels early thanks to the new errata.
-Anyway, pay no attention to the fact that the Druid gets a ton of better shapeshifting options than the Shifter whose sole class feature is basically shifting or the fact that the Druid's large amount of self-buffs improve his wildshaped combat in ways the Shifter cannot.
+Anyway, pay no attention to the fact that the Druid gets a ton of better shapeshifting options than the Shifter whose sole class feature is basically shifting or the fact that the Druid's large amount of self-buffs improve his wildshaped combat in ways the Shifter cannot or that he gets a free animal companion buddy which you don't.
 The point is that even a severely neutered Druid whose sole class feature is an extra super neutered Wild Shape is still a potent martial class, played right.The basic idea:

 There are really just two ways to play a Shifter.
 One, you pounce from level 4 onwards, and collect Two-Weapon Fighting feats to do a massive amount of damage.
 Two, you are going Ape Shifter with a reach build.